JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the Shopping Bag page.
+    *   Registered user is on desktop, logged in and on the Shopping Bag page.
 Items are in the shopping bag.
 *   Steps:
-    *   Click on Secure Checkout button \
+1. Click on Secure Checkout button \
 – – See a checkout form with order summary
-    *   Fill in personal details
+2. Fill in personal details
-    *   Fill in Stripe authentication test card number 4000 0000 0000 9995
+3. Fill in Stripe authentication test card number 4000 0000 0000 9995
-    *   Click Complete Order
+4. Click Complete Order

 Expectation: